everx-labs/sdk-samples/node-js/tonos-keys/README.md

 # NodeJS SDK tonos-keys example

-In this example we use [ton-client-node-js](https://github.com/tonlabs/ton-client-node-js) to generate tonon-compatible (compatible with Surf and tonos-cli) key pair from a seed phrase.
+In this example we use [ton-client-node-js](https://github.com/tonlabs/ton-client-node-js) to generate tonos-compatible (compatible with Surf and tonos-cli) key pair from a seed phrase.

 ## Prerequisite